SirElkinator/Punch-Clock/README.md

 TASDATABASE

-This is where a whole lot of the program is based, inserting and selecting the three objects created with the classes above into the SQL database.
+This is where a lot of the program is based, inserting and selecting the three objects created with the classes above into the SQL database.
 All of the get___ functions do pretty much the same thing: selects a ___ object from the database based on a parameter of it, then populates a ___ object in the program based on what it pulled.
 Then there is the InsertPunch method, which gets a punch created from the punch class and inserts it into the Punch database.
-The TASDATABASE class also retrieves two different lists of punch and makes two Arraylists.
+The TASDATABASE class also has methods to retrieve two different lists of punches and makes two Arraylists.

 TASLOGIC